For administrators. The APE Word Add-in makes it easy to insert merge fields into Microsoft Word DOCX files. .

 That is also triggered if you copy-and-paste the first row’s cells to other rows.
 If you don’t want that prompt to appear at that time, then have the add-in closed while copy-and-pasting.

 It is important to check how the final result will look as a PDF with data inside it.
-To view a PDF preview, containing sample data from the template, click the green preview button.
+To view a PDF preview, containing sample data from the template, click the upper part of the "Preview Template" button.

 The PDF will open in the default PDF viewer on your computer, for example Adobe Acrobat Reader.

-You can specify to include a sample signature image and/or attached photo by clicking "Preview Template".
+You can specify to include a sample signature image and/or attached photo by clicking the words "Preview Template" at the bottom of the button (then choose an option).

 If you create a new template or change a template that you're working on (using the template editor in the web app) then you’ll want to see the change in the add-in.
 Do that by clicking the refresh link at the bottom of the Add-in.
 That triggers it to re-read template information from the server.